 Just think about that, you only need enough Rapid Rewards points for one person to get two tickets.
 All you have to do is take care of the taxes/fees for each passenger which are more than reasonable.

-ANA First Class Via Virgin Atlantic Flying Club
+ANA First Class Or Business Class Via Virgin Atlantic Flying Club Transfers

 Like Singapore Suites Class, this also made the top 10 list for using American Express Membership Rewards points.
 But, seriously, how could we not include it on our Chase list?

 The ability to book a round-trip ANA first class award for 110,000 Flying Club miles from the west coast and 120,000 miles from the east coast/central U.S. is just too good to pass up.
-Beyond the great redemption rate, ANA first class truly is a fantastic experience.
+You can start from Europe, or end in Europe as well.

-If you’re going to visit the most Michelin-starred city in the world — 230 freaking restaurants, you might as well fly there in style while sipping Krug champagne.
-Of course, you should also make sure to try the Hibiki 21-year-old Japanese whiskey on your flight that often retails for $500.
+If you’re going to visit the most Michelin-starred city in the world — you might as well fly there in style while sipping Krug champagne.
+Of course, you should also make sure to try the Hibiki 21-year-old Japanese whiskey on your flight that often retails for $500, if it’s on offer.
 This is not the time to order your whiskey and coke.

-Similar to the cheap short-haul awards you can get with British Airways Avios, United MileagePlus offers a cheap option for short-haul awards outside North America.
+Similar to the cheap short-haul awards you can get with British Airways Avios, United MileagePlus offers a cheap option for short-haul awards using points outside North America.

 You can book non-stop flights of no more than 800 flight miles within Japan for only 5,000 miles.
 While United doesn’t pass on surcharges, you won’t even have to pay taxes/fees on some routes — the example in the image above requires exactly $0 out of pocket.